tiby312/dinotree_alg/README.md

 ### Inner projects

 The dinotree_alg_demo inner project is meant to show case the use of these algorithms.
-It depends on the piston 2d engine to draw to the screen.

 ### Analysis